 5) Establish an Adults with Disability Career Planning and Training certificate serving as preparation for further career technical and/or job placement assistance.

-6) Maximize tuition free offerings in allowable AEBG areas to cross-pollinate with WIOA and Strong Workforce initiatives.7) A commitment to the collection of accurate data and analytics for all AEBG programs and services.
+6) Maximize tuition free offerings in allowable AEBG areas to cross-pollinate with WIOA and Strong Workforce initiatives.

 Meeting Regional Needs